cjm-sfw/Mycopilot/README.md

    - Restart services: `./setup_env.sh restart`
    - Check logs: `tail -f backend.log` or `tail -f frontend.log`

+5. **WebSocket Real-time Log Issues**:
+   - There are known issues with real-time log streaming via WebSocket
+   - Logs may not appear in real-time on the frontend
+   - Check `README_WEBSOCKET_FIX.md` for details on attempted fixes and current status

 ## Contributing

 Contributions are welcome!
 Please read the contributing guidelines before submitting pull requests.